 The aggregate consideration for the acquired shares of HPSI comprises: (i) an initial payment of \$52 to the vendor on the Closing Date ("Initial Share Consideration"); and (ii) additional contingent share consideration, if any, payable based on the annual financial performance of HPSI in 2021 and 2022.
-Refer to note 26 for details.
+Refer to Note 15.